Alhaji Gero: Esteghlal

 On 8 August 2018, Gero signed for Iranian team Esteghlal on a three-year contract.
 He was given the number 9 shirt, the same jersey number he used to wear at Östersunds FK.

 Gero made his debut his debut on 10 August 2018 as a second-half substitute for Voria Ghafouri in a 3–0 League victory against Tractor Sazi.
 He scored his first goal for the club in Hazfi Cup round of 16 against Saipa, a penalty in a match that finished 2–2 after 120 minutes but lost the match 1–3 in penalty shoot-out eventually.
 On 16 December, his contract with Esteghlal was terminated by mutual agreement, having spent only four months with the club and failing to score any goals in the league.

 Return to Sweden

 On 25 February 2019, Östersunds re-signed Gero.
 On 9 July 2019, however, he signed a two-year contract with recently promoted club Helsingborgs IF.

+Move to Finland

+On 13 August 2022, Gero joined Finnish club Jaro, signing a contract until the end of the season.
+On 8 March 2023, Gero signed a one-year contract with TPS in Finland.